 Palma Futuro: Preventing and Reducing Child Labor and Forced Labor in Palm Oil Supply Chains

 In South America, Colombia has emerged as the fourth-largest exporter of palm oil worldwide, and Ecuador as the eighth largest, alongside a number of other fast-growing industries in the region.
-As business practices and norms begin to take hold in these emerging industries, companies are well positioned to establish sustainable social compliance systems that respect international labor standards as a fundamental operating principle.
+As business practices and norms begin to take hold in these emerging industries, companies are well-positioned to establish sustainable social compliance systems that respect international labor standards as a fundamental operating principle.
 However, some companies face obstacles in adopting and implementing such systems and may require additional support and technical guidance to move forward in their efforts.

-Palma Futuro provides technical guidance to participating palm oil companies in Colombia and Ecuador to assist them in developing robust social compliance systems.
-To do this, the project draws upon tools for organizational systems management, which are incorporated into the eight components of a social compliance system laid out in ComplyChain, USDOL’s app to support companies seeking to address child labor and forced labor within their own supply chains.
-The project helps companies assess the risks of child labor, forced labor, and unacceptable conditions of work in their business and production processes in order to develop robust standards and a system for monitoring compliance, as well as ensuring enforcement when violations occur.
-Palma Futuro also collaborates with and builds the capacity of other stakeholders to support social compliance, such as national palm oil business associations in Colombia and Ecuador, researchers, worker organizations, and civil society organizations.
+The project provides technical guidance to participating palm oil companies in Colombia and Ecuador to assist them in developing robust social compliance systems.
+Under this approach, tools for organizational systems management are incorporated into the eight components of a social compliance system laid out in Comply Chain, USDOL’s app to support the efforts of companies that seek to address child labor and forced labor within their own supply chains.
+The project works to help the companies assess the risks of child labor, forced labor, and unacceptable conditions of work in their business and production processes in order to develop robust standards and a system for monitoring compliance, as well as ensuring enforcement when violations occur.
+The project collaborates with and builds the capacity of many different stakeholders to support social compliance, such as national palm oil business associations in Colombia and Ecuador, researchers, worker organizations, and civil society organizations.

 - As the pandemic took hold in South America, Palma Futuro quickly pivoted to identify and provide resources for palm sector workers and private sector partners to address the risks of COVID-19 in the workplace.
 The project’s COVID-19 communications campaign reached palm sector workers with messages on health and safety precautions, recognizing symptoms, and accessing medical assistance.